Introduction

 -

-Spoon about ½ tablespoon of caramel over each pecan cluster.
+Spoon ½ tablespoon of caramel over each pecan pile.

 -